redis/redis-doc/commands/function-stats.md

   * **name:** the name of the function.
   * **command:** the command and arguments used for invoking the function.
   * **duration_ms:** the function's runtime duration in milliseconds.
-2. `engines`: this is an array of simple strings.
+2. `engines`: this is an array of maps.
+Each map contains information about a single engine.
-  Each is a name of an execution engine.
+   Map contians the engine name and additional statistics about the engine like number of funcionts and number of libraries.

 You can use this command to inspect the invocation of a long-running function and decide whether kill it with the `FUNCTION KILL` command.